Professional Development Services

 Drug Take Back Event Webinar (CPRD)

-This webinar introduced CSUP/SUPS grantees to a new Prevention Hub feature - Drug Take Back Event.
-The Drug Take Back Event feature requires providers to enter specific information about Drug Take Back events occurring in their service area.
+Introduces CSUP/SUPS grantees to the Prevention Hub Drug Take Back Event feature that requires providers to enter specific information about Drug Take Back events occurring in their service area.

 View Recording